Bayesian Gaussian Process ODEs via Double Normalizing Flows: EXPERIMENTS

-Next, to evaluate the effectiveness of double normalizing flows(DNFs), we apply our approach to learn the dynamics of human motion from noisy experimental data obtained from the CMU MoCap database for three subjects (09, 35, and 39).
-The dataset consists of 50 sensor readings from different body parts while subjects are walking or running.
-Following the preprocessing approach of most previous methods, we center the data and further split it into train, test, and validation sequences.
-To reduce the dimensionality of the data, we project the original 50-dimensional data into a 5-dimensional latent space using Principal Component Analysis (PCA) and learn the dynamics in the latent space.
-We conduct separate tests of our model's effectiveness on long sequences and short sequences.
+As a real world problem, we apply our double normalizing flow method to learn the dynamics of human motion using noisy experimental data from the CMU MoCap database for subjects 09, 35, and 39.\footnote{http://mocap.cs.cmu.edu/} The dataset comprises 50 sensor readings from various body parts during walking or running.
+We preprocess the data by centering it and splitting it into train, test, and validation sequences.
+To reduce dimensionality, we use Principal Component Analysis (PCA) to project the 50-dimensional data into a 5D latent space for dynamical learning.
+We evaluate the model's performance on both long and short sequences and employ the multiple shooting optimization framework \citep{osborne1969shooting,bock1984multiple,bock1983recent,biegler1986nonlinear} recently proposed for probabilistic GP-ODEs by \citet{hegde2022variational} with the number of shooting segments matching the observation segments in the dataset.

-We first project the data into a 5-dimensional latent space using Principal Component Analysis (PCA), and then we apply the double normalizing flows (DNFs) approach in the latent space.
-Specifically, we use three layers of Planar flows for the prior and one layer of Planar flow for the posterior to jointly infer the posterior distribution of the inducing variables.
-In Fig. \ref{fig3}, we showcase the sampling of inducing points and particle trajectories in the latent space using a 3D model, highlighting the results in 3 dimensions.
-To compute the data likelihood, we project the latent dynamics back to the original data space by inverting the PCA.
-We evaluate the predictive performance on unseen test sequences of our approach against other state-of-the-art methods on MNLL and MSE metrics in Tables 3 and 4, respectively.
-The results demonstrate that our approach achieves higher experimental accuracy and performs better on complex datasets.
+In Figures \ref{3dtraj} and \ref{fig3}, we show the sampling of inducing points and particle trajectories in the latent space using a 3D model of the latent space.
+To compute the data likelihood, we project the latent dynamics back to the original data space by inverting PCA.
+We also evaluate the predictive performance on unseen test sequences of our approach against other state-of-the-art methods on MNLL and MSE metrics in Tables \ref{table3} and \ref{table4}, respectively.
+The results demonstrate that our approach can achieve better accuracy on complex datasets.

-Furthermore, in order to demonstrate the necessity of incorporating posterior normalizing flows, we evaluated our method on the MoCap09 test set by measuring the coverage probability, which is the proportion of true values covered within two standard deviations of the predicted distribution.
-We compared our method with the GP-ODE approach.
-As shown in Fig. \ref{fig4}, our DNF method outperforms both the prior normalizing flows and GP-ODE in terms of coverage probability, indicating that DNFs are capable of providing better uncertainty estimation.
-Although prior normalizing flows improve model accuracy, they may not benefit uncertainty estimation in this complex dataset.
-From Fig. \ref{fig4}, we can also see that our method displays the properties of heavy-tailed distribution seen in stochastic processes, which improves the model's ability to handle anomalous values and also enhances its generalization capability, as compared to the original method.